 - Next, slow down the mixer and add in the egg and vanilla.
 Mix until combined.

-- Add in the white chocolate chips and dried cranberries.
-Mix until the chocolate chips and dried cranberries are incorporated.
+- Fold in the white chocolate chips and dried cranberries until incorporated.

-- Remove bowl from mixer and use a small ice cream scoop to scoop out mounds.
-Place each mound onto the lined parchment paper and flatten a little with your hands.
+- Place the cookie dough onto the lined parchment paper and flatten a little with your hands.
 Repeat with the remaining and be sure to space out the cookies a few inches apart.